FuelLabs/sway/swayfmt/CONTRIBUTING.md

 a new feature, please also include new tests accompanying your PR where possible.
 You may look at [formatter/mod.rs](https://github.com/FuelLabs/sway/blob/master/swayfmt/src/formatter/mod.rs) for examples on how you may test your changes.

-To manually test the formatter, Be sure to have `forc` installed then move into a Sway project directory and execute the binary:
+To manually test the formatter, be sure to have `forc` installed then move into a Sway project directory and execute the binary:

 ```sh
 forc fmt